Anpr1211/EDA---Demo/README.md

-# Proposal
-EDA of ATM transaction data of different banks
+Exploratory Data Analysis of non-cash transactions data of banks for the month of February 2019